Climate change, COVID loom over Alaska's 50th annual Iditarod Sled Dog Race | Sports-Games

 Climate change, COVID loom over Alaska's 50th annual Iditarod Sled Dog Race

+Those and others should be contenders for this year’s title, said Leifseth Ulsom.
+“A whole bunch of them are really good teams,” the Norwegian said in the Anchorage starting area.
+Seventeen of this year’s mushers are women.
+The Iditarod is one of the few high-profile sports evens where women and men compete on equal footing.

-HUMBLE BEGINNINGS A half century after it was first run in 1973, the Iditarod has come a long way from its start as a low-budget, novelty event that drew a field of all-amateur mushers for a race that took the winner 20 days to complete.
+HUMBLE BEGINNINGS The Iditarod has come a long way in the half century since it began in 1973 as a low-budget, novelty event that drew a field of all-amateur mushers and took the winner 20 days to complete.

-Nowadays, top Iditarod contestants are professionals with high-tech gear bearing sponsors' logos.
+Now, top Iditarod contestants are professionals with high-tech gear bearing sponsors' logos.
 Teams are tracked by global positioning satellite, and live coverage is beamed worldwide to audiences through internet streaming services.
 Winners typically reach the finish line in just nine days.
-The modern race also attracts major corporate backing, though some companies have been pressured in recent years to drop their support by animal rights activists who condemn the marathon as cruel to the dogs.
+The modern race attracts major corporate backing, though in recent years, animal rights activists who condemn the race as cruel to the dogs have pressured some companies to drop support.

 Climate change has wrought some of the greatest changes in the world's most famous sled-dog race, as it has for much of life in the far north.
 Three times, most recently in 2017, unseasonably warm conditions forced the Iditarod to move its day-two restart - following the ceremonial Anchorage launch - much farther north, to Fairbanks.